Ichchhie/Green-Coding-Adoption/guidelines/practices/code-level.md

 # Code level optimization:

 1. Algorithm specific:
-   - Choose Efficient Algorithms for Computation
      - Evaluate algorithms carefully: Choose algorithms that are best suited for the task from both performance and sustainability standpoints.
      - Use Memory-Efficient String Operations
        - Example: Instead of using string concatenation with + in loops or large-scale operations, use StringBuilder or StringBuffer (in Java or similar constructs in other languages) to reduce memory allocation overhead.
      - Extract Constants Outside Functions to Reduce Memory Usage